SSWConsulting/SSW.Rules.Content/rules/reply-done-and-delete-the-email/rule.md

 If there are multiple items of work in an email and you can't do them all at once, reply to each item individually ("Done" and "Not Done").
 With the "Not Dones" you should add a plan to action:

 a.
-Put [yourself in the "To:"](/dones-do-you-send-yourself-emails) if you are going to do the remaining items later
+Put [yourself in the "To:"](/dones-do-you-send-yourself-emails) if you are going to do the remaining items later\
 b.
-Add another person if you are [reassigning](/how-to-hand-over-tasks-to-others)
+Add another person if you are [reassigning](/how-to-hand-over-tasks-to-others)\
 c.
-[Create a PBI/Issue](/turn-emails-into-pbis) for the team to fix
+[Create a PBI/Issue](/turn-emails-into-pbis) for the team to fix\
 d.
-Give a reason if it won't be done
+Give a reason if it won't be done\
 :::

 #### Replying "All done"

 If you have completed multiple tasks without requiring additional information, it is acceptable to respond with a simple "All done."
 However, be careful and use this approach **only** when the tasks are unequivocally straightforward, leaving no room for ambiguity or uncertainty.

 Make sure all tasks have been done and others can see the history of the requests.
-An URL is especially useful in these cases.
+A URL is especially useful in these cases.

 ::: email-template
 |          |     |